Shopify: Lawsuits

-In December 2021, a group of publishers including; Pearson Education Inc., Macmillan Learning, Cengage Learning, Inc., Elsevier Inc., and McGraw Hill sued Shopify claiming that it had failed to remove listings and stores selling pirated copies of their books and learning materials.
+In December 2021, a group of publishers including; Pearson Education Inc., Macmillan Learning, Cengage Learning, Inc., Elsevier Inc., and McGraw Hill sued Shopify, claiming that it had failed to remove listings and stores selling pirated copies of their books and learning materials.
 The lawsuit was settled "amicably" out of court; the details were not disclosed.
 A class-action lawsuit for $130 million was filed in May 2023 by employees who had been laid off.

-In June 2023 Shopify announced a fight against "patent trolls" who "stealthily orchestrate hundreds of patent litigation cases yearly", and filed a lawsuit.
+In June 2023, Shopify announced a fight against "patent trolls" who "stealthily orchestrate hundreds of patent litigation cases yearly", and filed a lawsuit.

 Data breach

 In September 2020, Shopify confirmed a data breach in which customer data for up to 200 merchants was stolen.
-One of those merchants later said over 4,900 of their customers alone had had their information accessed.
-Shopify claims that the data stolen included names, addresses and order details, but not "complete payment card numbers or other sensitive personal or financial information."
+One of those merchants later said over 4,900 of its customers alone had had their information accessed.
+Shopify claims that the data stolen included names, addresses, and order details, but not "complete payment card numbers or other sensitive personal or financial information."
 Shopify said that there was no evidence that the data had been misused, and identified two "rogue members" of its support team as having been responsible.
-They were fired, and the matter was forwarded to the United States Federal Bureau of Investigation.
+They were laid off, and the matter was forwarded to the United States Federal Bureau of Investigation.